123Matthias/BackupTool/README.md

 6. [Screenshots](#screenshots)

 ## Introduction
-This project started as a trainee software project.
-After further testing and bug fixes, it will be good enough for practical use.
+This project started as a trainee software project focused on:
+- Threading
+- GUI design in Java
+- MVC Pattern
+- working with files (read write attributes)

+Now many things are completed and I want to prepare a release version ( starting with Merge Backup Feature ).
-I haven't done any alpha tests because I developed everything on my own.
+I developed everything on my own and nobody tested this.
-You can download it now or wait until I upload an installer for alpha testing.
-Before that, I need to collect more logs and improve exception handling.
-The alpha test installer may be available in a few weeks.
+Over the next few weeks, I will improve and refactor the code and upload an alpha test installer.
+Please test my software and let me know your feedback or report any issues.
-Take a look at the screenshots to become an overview of all features.
+Take a look at the screenshots to get an overview of all features.

 ## Features
 Every Copy Service works with NIO File Channel.
-Encryptopn with javax.crypto.
+Encryption with javax.crypto.
 ``` java
 import javax.crypto.*;
 import java.nio.channels.FileChannel;